WebAssembly/spec/spectec/test-prose/TEST.md

   - Either:
     - datamode is (ACTIVE x expr).
     - the memory C.MEMS[x] exists.
-    - C.MEMS[x] is mt.
+    - C.MEMS[x] is at lim PAGE.
-    - the expression expr is valid with the value type I32.
+    - the expression expr is valid with the value type at.
     - expr is constant.
   - Or:
     - datamode is PASSIVE.